How to Hang Something From the Ceiling: 13 Tips & Tricks

 Below are 13 tips on how to hang something from the ceiling, taking into account all the possible materials and structures of your home.

-How to Hang Something From the Ceiling
+The 13 Tips & Tricks on How to Hang Something From the Ceiling

 1. Sticky Tack